Estimating Individual Responses when Tomorrow Matters: Examples

-This model relies on specific assumptions about the income process, information, and beliefs.
-Those assumptions could be incorrect; for example, agents might have different beliefs about future income.
-In our approach we do not assume that the consumption model with permanent-transitory income beliefs describes the data.
-However, interpreting an average partial effect as the structural effect of a counterfactual tax requires that, while beliefs $\pi_{it}$ are affected by the tax, the belief updating rule $\rho_i$ is not.
+The model in this subsection relies on specific assumptions about the income process, information, and beliefs.
+However, those assumptions could be incorrect; for example, agents might have different beliefs about future income.
+It is important to note that, in our approach, and in our empirical application in Section \ref{sec_appli1}, we do not assume that the consumption model with permanent-transitory income beliefs describes the data. {Irrespective of the details of the structural model, average partial effects can be interpreted as the structural effects of a counterfactual tax under the conditions we provide, including invariance of the belief updating rule $\rho_i$.}